ehzawad/shelterVim/docs/README.md

     Make sure you should know some VIML(Vim Script)

 !!!
 Caution!
-## Installation may vary because World is Dynamic
+## Installation may vary because The World is also changing
-  Make sure you have curl, git, tmux and bash installed
+  Make sure you have curl, git, and bash installed

   Install Latest Stable Vim as much as possible .